The Best Things We’ve Ever Eaten

 Omurice

 Omurice – As you might have guessed, omurice is a combination of the words “omelet” and “rice”, and that’s exactly what this dish consists of.
 Fried rice wrapped in a fluffy omelet covered in sauce.
 What’s not to love about that?!
-The original version is covered in ketchup, but more commonly in restaurants they’ll have demi-glace or cream sauces – the ultimate comfort food.
+The original version is covered in ketchup, but in many restaurants, they’ll have demi-glace or cream sauce instead – the ultimate comfort food.

 Katsu – Pork katsu is a Japanese dish I had heard of but didn’t really try until moving to China (where it became one of my favorites at a nearby Japanese chain).
 In Japan though, it was easily ten times better!
 Crispy breaded and fried pork cutlet served with rice and a crisp cabbage salad – so good!
 Plus, of course, Tucker loved all the dipping sauce options.
 In addition to the traditional katsu dishes, we also loved the katsu sandwiches that often came in the ekiben (boxed meals sold on the go).
 These were great for train rides and baseball games, and although they look quite simple, the sauce is so delicious!